 The systolic pressure is when your heart is beating and pumping blood.
 The diastolic pressure is when your heart is relaxing and refilling with blood.
 A normal blood pressure is less than 120/80.
 In chronic kidney disease, or CKD, the blood pressure goal is less than 130/80.

 Checking your blood pressure is a simple test that you can do at home.
-Most drugstores and pharmacies have in-store monitors and home blood pressure monitors.
+Most pharmacies have in-store monitors and home blood pressure monitors.
 For best results, keep the hints below in mind.

 Always take your blood pressure at the same time of the day.
 Morning may be best.